MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-managed-instance.md

 - **Resource Group**: Create a new resource group for SQL Managed Instance.
 A best practice is to create a new resource group for large Azure resources.
 - **Managed Instance name**: Choose a unique name.
 This name is used while you create a SCOM Managed Instance to refer to this SQL managed instance.
 - **Region**: Choose the region close to you.
 There's no strict requirement on region for the instance, but we recommend the closest region for latency purposes.
 - **Compute+Storage**: General Purpose (Gen5) with eight cores is the default.
-However, customers with less than 2000 workloads or customers who are validating SCOM Managed Instance in their test environments, can use a SQL MI instance with four vCores.
+However, customers with less than 2000 workloads or customers who are validating SCOM Managed Instance in their test environments can use a SQL MI instance with four vCores.
 - **Authentication Method**: Select **SQL Authentication**.
 Enter the credentials that you want to use for accessing the SQL managed instance.
 These credentials don't refer to any that you've created so far.

    >[!Note]